Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Constant function market maker

 \section{Constant function market maker}

 Constant function market makers are the most prevalent AMMs that exist in practice; for instance, the most prominent AMM -- Uniswap -- is a constant function market maker.
 Due to this prominence, we will often equate the concepts of AMMs and constant function market makers within this work.
 Fundamentally, a constant function market maker is a multivariate utility function which codifies the value placed on a portfolio by the liquidity providers.
 This utility function has the dual task of providing liquidity to the market via swaps and acting as a pricing oracle to quote spot prices on the assets.
-The construction and axioms of such a utility function is provided within Section~\ref{sec:utility}.
-For simplicity, we will assume the AMM only permits swaps between two assets $A$ and $B$, although similar axioms can be developed for multi-assets swaps as well.
-Simply put, and as expressed within e.g.~\cite{angeris2020improved}, a trader exchanging quantity $x$ of asset $A$ with a constant function market maker $u$ receives quantity $\Y(x)$ of asset $B$ such $u(a+x,b-\Y(x)) = u(a,b)$ where the market maker has initial reserves $(a,b)$ in the two assets; this is explored within Section~\ref{sec:swap}.
+The construction and axioms of such a utility function are provided within Section~\ref{sec:utility}.
+For this reason, within this work, we will equate the AMM smart contract with its underlying utility function.
+For simplicity, we will assume the pool of asset reserves only permits swaps between two assets $A$ and $B$, although similar axioms can be developed for multi-asset swaps as well.
+Simply put, and as expressed within e.g.~\cite{angeris2020improved}, a trader exchanging quantity $x$ of asset $A$ with a constant function market maker $u$ receives quantity $\Y(x)$ of asset $B$ such that $u(a+x,b-\Y(x)) = u(a,b)$ where the market maker has initial reserves $(a,b)$ in the two assets; this is explored within Section~\ref{sec:swap}.
 The pricing oracle provides exactly the swap amounts for a marginally small trade, i.e., $\Y'(0)$; this is explored in depth within Section~\ref{sec:price}.
+Throughout these discussions, we relate the provided axioms of AMM utility functions to the properties of a well-designed market as provided in Section~\ref{sec:design}.
 Recall that the proofs for all results are provided within Appendix~\ref{sec:proofs}.